-- 3.112 Link to Planning Practice Guidance - The Environment Agency's approach to groundwater protection (amended March 2018)
+The Environment Agency's approach to groundwater protection

 L6: Tree survey and assessment

 Tree survey and assessment is required where there are trees within the application site boundary or within 15m of the boundary (including any access to the highway).
 The access must be included due to the risk of trees being harmed by trenching for services, drainage or by construction traffic.